addybubz/ds-yelp-api-project-axi/README.md

 * Use pagination to retrieve all results from an API query
 * Practice parsing data returned from an API query
 * Practice interpreting visualizations of a dataset
-* Create maps using Folium

-## Your Task: Query Yelp for All Businesses in a Category and Analyze the Results
+# Task: Query Yelp for All Businesses in a Category and Analyze the Results

 ![restaurant counter with pizza](images/restaurant_counter.jpg)

 Photo by <a href="https://unsplash.com/@jordanmadrid?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jordan Madrid</a> on <a href="/s/photos/pizza-restaurant?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-### Overview
+## Overview

 You've now worked with some API calls, but we have yet to see how to retrieve a more complete dataset in a programmatic manner.
 In this lab, you will write a query of businesses on Yelp, then use *pagination* to retrieve all possible results for that query.
-Then you will create a summary of your findings, including a Folium map of the geographic locations of those businesses.
+Then you will pre-process and analyze your data, leading to a presentation of your findings.

-### Technical Details

-Returning to the Yelp API, the [documentation](https://www.yelp.com/developers/documentation/v3/business_search) also provides us details regarding the **API limits**.
-These often include details about the number of requests a user is allowed to make within a specified time limit and the maximum number of results to be returned.
-In this case, we are told that any request has a **maximum of 50 results per request** and defaults to 20.
-Furthermore, any search will be limited to a **total of 1000 results**.
-To retrieve all 1000 of these results, we would have to page through the results piece by piece, retrieving 50 at a time.
-Processes such as these are often referred to as pagination.

-Also, be mindful of the **API** ***rate*** **limits**.
-You can only make **5000 requests per day** and are also can make requests too fast.
-Start prototyping small before running a loop that could be faulty.
-You can also use `time.sleep(n)` to add delays.
-For more details see https://www.yelp.com/developers/documentation/v3/rate_limiting.

-In this lab, you will define a search and then paginate over the results to retrieve all of the results.
-You'll then parse these responses as a list of dictionaries (for further exploration) and create a map using Folium to visualize the results geographically.

-### Requirements
+## Requirements

-#### 1. Make the Initial Request
+### 1. Make the Initial Request

 Start by filling in your API key to make the initial request to the business search API.
-Investigate the structure of the response you get back and start figuring out how you will extract the relevant information.

-#### 2. Add Pagination
+### 2. Add Pagination

 Using loops and functions, collect the maximum number of results for your query from the API.

+### 3. Prepare Data

+Investigate the structure of the response you get back and extract the relevant information.

-#### 3. Perform Exploratory Analysis
+### 4. Perform Descriptive Analysis

 Interpret visualizations related to the price range, average rating, and number of reviews for all query results.

-#### 4. Create a Folium Map

-Using latitude and longitude data, plot the query results on an interactive map.
+### 5. Create Presentation Notebook

+Edit this notebook or create a new one to showcase your work.

-## 1. Make the Initial Request
+# 1. Make the Initial Request

-### Querying
+## Querying

 Start by making an initial request to the Yelp API.
 Your search must include at least 2 parameters: **term** and **location**.
 For example, you might search for pizza restaurants in NYC.
 The term and location is up to you but make the request below.